Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 House Design 3: Arts and Crafts Architecture

 Mountain lodge homes have robust characteristics: big beams, big rocks, big fireplaces, big main rooms, big views.
-Soellner specializes in the design of mountain lodge homes, as you will see from the examples indicated above in the mountain lodge homes index.
+Soellner specializes in the design of custom mountain lodge homes, as you will see from the examples indicated above in the mountain lodge homes index.
 There is a sense of anticipation as you approach a lodge type of house in mountain environments.
 Those, like Soellner, who create these unique places, design the site and approach sequence with every bit of artistry as they do the main house.
-For those of you who would like to have a closer look, Rand Soellner escorts his client-visitors to one or two of these unique spectacular homes when you come to visit him to see about his firm becoming your home architects.

-We encourage you to take advantage of this interesting opportunity to see some of the most breathtaking mountain lodge homes in the world.
-Do you think that is overstating?
 Well…every single one of the above mountain lodge homes are featured in the recent full-color coffee table book released by Images Publishing.
 In this thick volume are about the top 100+/- mountain homes in the world, from around the globe, including the work of Mario Botta and other high-ranking mainstream architects.
 The publishers asked Rand Soellner to participate, as his designs stand apart from all of the other houses in the book.
 How so?

 Rand Soellner’s houses are his own special brand of mountain lodge homes.
 They have texture.
 They have large timber beams and timber trusses.
 They have substantial native rock, they have large rock fireplaces and chimnies.
 They have open plan home designs.
-They have framed big views.
+They have big framed views.
 They have steeply pitched roofs, often with slate or similar roofing.
 They have timber frame and post and beam structural systems.
 They have large open kitchens.
 They have outdoor living rooms and summer kitchens.
 One of Rand’s recent clients purchased House With A View and reported back to him that the only homes in it that she liked were designed by the Soellner firm.
 Rand thanked her, even though he does appreciate the efforts of all of the other architects who designed projects in the book.
 Their work tends to be modern, with lots of large, flat white painted surfaces.
 Soellner’s tends to be more naturalistic with rockwork, large timber posts and beams and giant windows looking at the mountain views.

 A dormer on one of Rand Soellner’s mountain lodge homes.
 (C)Copyright 2005-2010 Rand Soellner, All Rights Reserved Worldwide.